kamillionlabs/hateoflux-documentation/docs/core-concepts/representation-model.md

 #### Links in hateoflux

 - **Creation**: Links can be created manually or generated using utilities provided by hateoflux.
-- **Representation**: Links are included in the `_links` section of the resource representation i.e. are part of any type of `Wrapper`, making the resources adhere to the HAL (Hypertext Application Language) standard.
+- **Representation**: Links are included in the `_links` section of the resource representation i.e. are part of any type of `Wrapper`, making the resources adhere to the HAL standard.
 - **Navigation**: Clients use the links provided to navigate between resources, perform actions, or discover available operations.
 While a link consist mainly of an `href` and a `rel`, other attributes are also available such as `title` or `hreflang` and flags such as `templated` or `deprecated`.
 These additional attributes help chose the right link for that right purpose.

 ## Pagination